| |

 is likely that most cases are neither treated nor publicised.

-authorities have carried out investigations.
-Typically, abusing
+carried out investigations.
+Typically, abusing priests are each

-An investigation shown on British television in 1992*
+shown on British television in 1992*

 exposed a number of cases from which the following pattern emerged: